Accordion: United States

 Accordions are played in Tejano music, Cajun and Creole music, zydeco, klezmer, and polka.

 During the post-World War II era from the 1940s to the 1960s, accordions were widely used in the United States for performances of traditional Western classical music within the configuration of large free-reed symphonic orchestras both in live performances on the concert hall stage and in phonograph recordings.
 Included among the leading accordion orchestras were: The New York Accordion Symphony in New York City, The Springfield Accordion Orchestra in Massachusetts, The Houston Accordion Symphony in Houston, Texas and The Philadelphia Accordion Orchestra in Philadelphia, Pennsylvania.
 Prominent orchestra members included: Joe Biviano (President of the American Accordionists Association) Carmen Carrozza, Orlando Di Girolamo (President of the American Symphony Society), Tony Mecca (who collaborated with Leonard Bernstein), Angelo Di Pippo (jazz accordionist and arranger for Robert Merrill), John Serry Sr. and Alfonso Veltri (Director of the National Conservatory of Music).
-By the 1960s recordings by such orchestras were even praised for their high level of musicality in The Billboard magazine.
+By the 1960s recordings such Pietro Deiro Presents the Accordion Orchestra also emerged on leading record labels in the United States and were even praised for their high level of musicality in The Billboard magazine.